 Throughout the year, Ballycommane Garden offers an array of colour, featuring an abundance of flowers as well as a huge variety of mature shrubs and trees.
-From the ancient boulder-burial site, there is a panoramic view over the broad valley of the Four Mile Water (Ballycommane River), and you’ll see sheep grazing peacefully on the green hillsides.
+From the ancient boulder-burial site, there is a panoramic view over the broad valley of Four Mile Water and you’ll see sheep grazing peacefully on the green hillsides.

 Lush vegetation around the pond (left), including orange flowering Euphorbia griffithii 'Fire Glow'.
 Right: path leading through the garden, with palms (Trachycarpus fortunei, Chamaerops humilis) and other plants from subtropical regions around the world.

 Many exotic plants from all over the world can be discovered in the gardens, including rare subtropical species thriving in this mild climate.
 Bathed by the warm waters of the Gulf stream, even tender plants such as palms, tree ferns and myrtles from the southern hemisphere easily grow outdoors.

 Established hedging throughout the grounds and the cover provided by the extensive foliage have created tasteful, secluded areas for private contemplation.
 We invite you to walk around, sit down, relax and escape the pressures of everyday life.

 Camellia x williamsii ‘Debbie’

 Among the specialist collections in the garden are plants from the southern hemisphere (Gondwana flora), including different species of southern beeches (Nothofagus), tree ferns (Dicksonia antarctica, Cyathea cooperi), New Zealand tea tree (manuka, Leptospermum scoparium) and Eucryphia.
 Enthusiastic visitors to the garden will find this a bit like stepping into Jurassic Park ...